 - Blood tests

-- detect protein levels in the blood.
+- detect certain protein levels in the blood.
 Cancer cells cause proteins to go up.

 - use samples of ovarian tissue to check for cancer cells.
 This is the only way to tell for sure if you have cancer.